spmallick/learnopencv/Improving-Illumination-in-Night-Time-Images/README.md

 ### Python

-To run the code in Python, please use `python night_images.py`
+To run the code in Python, please go into the `python` folder and use `python night_images.py`

 ### C++

-To run the code in C++, please follow the steps given below:
+To run the code in C++, please go into the `cpp` folder and follow the steps given below:

 ```
 mkdir build